1991–1992 Georgian coup d'état: In the Bunker

 During the coup, the Zviad Gamsakhurdia government continues to assemble inside the bunker.
 Almost the entire cabinet is present, as well as a majority of members of Parliament.
 The latter continues to function in an official manner, despite the absence of its chairman, Akaki Asatiani.
 On 2 January, the present members vote to require the presence of Asatiani in the bunker, giving him a deadline of 11:00 on 4 January, a deadline ignored by Asatiani, who instead asks for Gamsakhurdia's resignation.

 Inside the bunker, conditions are deplorable.
 One fighter described the bunker during the conflict as "unsanitary".
 In order to prevent the spread of dysentery, soldiers are given regularly a cocktail of medications, while the poor food rations are described as "bad".
 Aggravating the sanitary conditions, dead soldiers are amassed in the bunker and, after Gamsakhurdia's departure, the Military Council reveals a room with dozens of corpses.

 Under these conditions, some witnesses note that Zviad Gamsakhurdia's personality changed drastically.
-Murman Omanidze, his minister of Foreign Affairs, described him as "detached from everything, because of the massive stress befallen on his shoulders."
-The President leads the bunker in an authoritarian manner and organizes torture sessions against opposition prisoners.
-Later, some victims attest of the torture methods used by Gamsakhurdia partisans, including severe beatings, electric shocks, and suspension by shackles.
-Prisoners are jailed in cells created specifically for the conflict and are under the supervision of the minister of Trade.
+Murman Omanidze, his minister of Foreign Affairs, described him as "detached from everything, because of the massive stress befallen on his shoulders.

+Opposition prisoners are jailed in cells created specifically for the conflict and are under the supervision of the Minister of Trade.
 The Military Council claims after the coup that two prisoners were executed inside the bunker, but this claim was never verified by international press.
 On 3 January, Tengiz Kitovani claims being in possession of a video proving that children from a local orphanage were taken by force into the bunker to serve as unwilling hostages and prevent any violent attack by the opposition, a claim denied by Gamsakhurdia.